 Introducing the Preliminary Design for the St. Mary DAF Plant

+As shown in the illustrations, the new treatment facility will consist of two structures: a primary building, and a “wet-well” housing the raw water pumps and intake pipes situated near the shoreline.
+The main floor of the primary building will house two (2) DAF Units and all the ancillary equipment such as pumps, pipes and electrical equipment.
 A small office, lab and bathroom will be located on the upper floor.
 The finished water will be stored in a clearwell under the building and pumped to the distribution system.
 Process waste will be stored in tanks for recycling or disposal.

 he building will be constructed of poured-in-place concrete and have a footprint of approximately 2,500 square feet.
 The exterior will be clad with hardie-board siding and have windows so the building will somewhat resemble a residential home.
 Site landscaping will be suitable to re-establish any disrupted soil and trees to provide shade and generally beautify the facilities.
 The new facility will be located on the site of the current St. Mary Treatment Plant.

 Note: Information on the Detailed Design will be made available soon.

 To view the Detail Design cost estimate (received February 23rd, 2015) for the new treatment plant please click here.
 Please keep in mind these are estimates.
 We do not expect to exceed them, and in fact hope that they will be reduced even more during the bidding process.
 It should be noted though that the falling dollar is effecting commodity prices.
 We continue to actively seek grant money and will be soliciting donations to reduce our borrowing costs.
 Reserve funds will also be used to lower the final borrowing amount.

 Some Key Reasons for the Design Choice and Location

 Design suits operational needs and maximizes cost-efficiency of daily operations